Skip to Content

 So today, I will share with you all my tips and tricks on how to stop walking boots rubbing ankles immediately and have a more comfortable experience on your next trail.

-As an added bonus, I have also included preventive steps to take for new walking boots.
+As an added bonus, I have also included preventive steps on how to stop walking boots rubbing ankle bone for new walking boots.
 If you are an avid walker or aspire to up your walking game keep on reading.

 1. Lace your boots correctly to prevent rubbing.